Financial Aid for Summer Courses

 Committed to making your education affordable

 Limited financial aid is available for summer courses, and students are encouraged to plan early and to take advantage of the payment plans available for summer classes.
-The summer aid application for 2017 is now available.

 Carefully review the information below to be sure you are eligible to apply for summer aid.